Introduction

 How was it possible that two forms of production that were so unsuitable for promoting economic efficiency and for providing incentives to increase production and improve quality – the administrative-command economy and collective agriculture – were not only exported to the countries of eastern Europe in the late 1940s, but endured there and in the Soviet Union itself until the late 1980s?
 This cannot be explained by coercion alone.
 We also have to ask what Sovietization was able to offer the broad masses of the population through its ordering of the economy and society.

-At the end of the Second World War, the whole of Europe was faced with the challenge of catching up with the in terms of technological development and of modernizing existing structures in the economy and agriculture.
+At the end of the Second World War, the whole of Europe was faced with the challenge of catching up with the USA in terms of technological development and of modernizing existing structures in the economy and agriculture.
 But in the immediate post-war period there was uncertainty about the best way to structure the economic order.
 After the experiences of the global economic crisis, confidence in capitalism and the unrestricted operation of market forces was shaken.
 The rapid industrialization of the Soviet Union, which had been proven through its victory in the Second World War, seemed to contrast with the volatility of other economies.39 The fact that the buoyant economy of the Soviet Union – like that of National Socialist Germany previously – was purely based on armaments production was ignored.

 After 1945, Sovietization was affected by individual experiences.
 The Second World War had provided each side with the opportunity to examine the economic performance of the other regime.
 Many soldiers had seen the desolation of Soviet agriculture with their own eyes.
 Conversely, millions of Soviet citizens had – as forced labour, prisoners of war or Red Army soldiers who had advanced to Berlin – experienced economic conditions to the west of the Soviet Union.40 Little is known about the extent to which this shook their Soviet worldview.
 Their experiences were not welcome under Stalin.
 With renewed terror and calls for more sacrifices, he snuffed out all hopes of a liberalization.
 An approximate knowledge of the actual condition of collective agriculture in the Soviet Union contributed to the lasting rejection of this form of enterprise by broad sections of the population in eastern Europe.41 In many eastern European states, left-wing parties and trade unions called for the nationalization of heavy industry and sympathized with the idea of the planned management of the economy.
 They were in favour of the state taking a more active role in the economic process.42